Chris Foote (American football)

-Christopher D. Foote (born December 2, 1956) is an American former professional football center who played for eleven years in the National Football League (NFL) and the United States Football League (USFL).
-Foote was primarily a long snapper on punt teams during his NFL career.
+Christopher D. Foote (born December 2, 1956) is an American former professional football player who was a center for 11 seasons in the National Football League (NFL) and the United States Football League (USFL).
+He was primarily a long snapper on punt teams during his NFL career.

-The starting center for the University of Southern California Trojans during their 1980 Rose Bowl championship season, Foote found his niche in professional football as a long snapper and special teams member.
+He played college football for the USC Trojans, starting at center during their 1980 Rose Bowl championship season.
+He found his niche in professional football as a long snapper and special teams member.

 In the NFL Foote spent two years each with the Baltimore Colts and New York Giants, finishing up with five years playing for the Minnesota Vikings.
 He retired from football in 1991.

 Biography

 Early life

 Chris Foote was born December 2, 1956, in Louisville, Kentucky.
 His family relocated to Boulder, Colorado, where he attended Fairview High School.

 A wrestler and track and field participant in the power disciplines of shot put and discus during his high school years, it was as a football player that Foote excelled.
 He was named to the 50-member Parade Magazine High School All-American Team, listed at the offensive tackle and nose guard positions.